kmahyyg/leetcode-solu/07/q.md

 Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: `[−2^31,  2^31 − 1]`.
 For the purpose of this problem, assume that your function returns 0 when the reversed integer overflows.

+Runtime: 4 ms, faster than 42.12% of Go online submissions for Reverse Integer.
+Memory Usage: 2.2 MB, less than 66.67% of Go online submissions for Reverse Integer.